AndrewTheTM/OpenMatriX/README.md

 OpenMatriX is a Ruby Gem to read [Open Matrix files](https://sites.google.com/site/openmodeldata/).
 This was built for use on the web and to eventually have APIs that can return values from a matrix.

+## Requirements

+Windows: This has only been tested on Windows 7-64 bit.

+Linux: a 64-bit version is REQUIRED.
+This has been tested on a 32-bit Debian VM and it would not work due to addressing issues, however it DOES work on a 64-bit Debian VM.

 ## Installation

 Add this line to your application's Gemfile: